keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 Interior gateway protocols are used by routers to share information within a single autonomous system.
 In networking terms, an autonomous system is a collection of networks that all fall under the control of a single network operator.

-An example autonomous system is a large corporation that needs to route data between their many offices and each of which might have their own local area network.
+An example of an autonomous system is a large corporation that needs to route data between their many offices, each of which might have their own local area network.

-Another example of autonomous system is an Internet service provider (whose reaches are national in scale) employs many routers.
+Another example of an autonomous system is an Internet service provider (whose reaches are national in scale) that employs many routers.

 There are two types of Interior Gateway Protocols: